Skip to contents

 Add tide and bathymetry data

-We add water level data to ts to know the waterlevel at each step and crop the bathymetry data to the extend of the map (use same buffer as for basemap).
+We add water level data to ts to know the water level at each step and crop the bathymetry data to the extend of the map (use same buffer as for basemap).

 # load tide data